 Top 5 Attractions to see in Oahu

-Kalakaua Avenue: This 3.5-kilometer long street is the main hub of Waikiki.
 It is filled with high-end shops, hotels, restaurants, bars, street art performance, and famous Waikiki Beach.
+How can you not include it on your Oahu bucket list?

-Ala Moana Shopping Center: The largest open-air mall in the world featuring high-end clothing shops, Foodland, two food courts, and the Mai-Tai bar.
+The largest open-air mall in the world featuring high-end clothing shops, Foodland, two food courts, and the Mai-Tai bar.
 If the price is too expensive for you, you can window shopping and people watching.
+It will still be one of the best places to visit in Oahu.

 Oahu off the Beaten Path